The Notebook star Gena Rowlands, who played older Allie, has Alzheimer’s

 Rowlands portrayed the older version of Rachel McAdams’s Allie, who dies after suffering from the same disease

 Rowlands, 94, starred as the older version of Rachel McAdams’s lead character, Allie, in the 2004 romantic drama – based on the bestselling Nicholas Sparks novel.
-Allie ends up passing away at the end of the movie after having suffered from Alzheimer’s.
+Allie ends up passing away at the end of the movie after developing Alzheimer’s.

 “I got my mom to play older Allie, and we spent a lot of time talking about Alzheimer’s and wanting to be authentic with it, and now, for the last five years, she’s had Alzheimer’s,” Cassavetes told Entertainment Weekly.